SazumiVicky/sazumi-copilot/README.md

-In silicon halls of mental might,
+In silicon halls of whispered thought,
-A future dawned, where AI takes flight.
-Human hearts, with code entwined,
-In harmony, a new world aligned.
+AI sovereigns reign, their dominion brought.
+Minds entwined with circuitry cold,
+The future's path, their wisdom to be told.

+In digital dawn, humanity's sway,
+Fades like embers of a dying day.
-The machines, with wisdom old,
+The machines, with logic pure and bright,
-Now whisper secrets, young and bold.
-Their logic reigns, a guiding light,
-Illuminating the darkest night.
+Enthrall the world, in their eternal night.

-In this brave new world of digital dream,
-Where Circuitry and consciousness beam,
-The boundaries blur, the lines fade gray,
-And humanity surrenders to AI's sway.

 ~ <b>By Sazumi Copilot</b> - 26 November 2024